snyamahmoud/fsnd-linux-server-config/README.md

   Also, be sure you understand the difference between 'ssh' and 'sshd' and their respective config files.

+  1. Disable root ssh login

+  This is only listed in the rubric, not in project details: as mentioned above, decline any login for the root account through ssh, always.
+This is done in the ssh configuration, look at the corresponding config file for hints, or google 'linux ssh disable root login'.

 20. Addendum I: sending / delivering local email

   Some tasks ask for notification emails being sent in certain situations.